Awards and Scholarships

 The Dorothy Wright Children’s Literature Award: Outstanding work in children’s literature by an undergraduate English major ($300)

 OPEN TO GRADUATE STUDENTS ONLY:

 Harvey Birenbaum Prize: for excellence in the graduate study of Literature ($500)

 Owen BroylesScholarship: for outstanding achievement by a graduate student ($500)

-Ida Fay Sachs Ludwig Memorial Scholarship: to a graduate MFA student for excellence in poetry or prose with demonstrated financial need ($2000)
+Ida Fay Sachs Ludwig Memorial Scholarship: to an MFA student for excellence in poetry or prose with a minimum 3.0 GPA and demonstrated financial need ($2000)